etorres/online-store-kata-vavr/README.md

 `Match` is a pattern matching with support for object decomposition and that can be used as a statement or expression: [vavr](http://www.vavr.io/vavr-docs/#_pattern_matching)

 In you have one minute left, please read the links above.

+## Feedback after session in Mango

+1. Most people with Windows laptops have problems with Docker.
+Using an in-memory database like H2 may help to avoid these issues.
+2. Removing duplicate orders from the list is made via a database batch update operation.
+This is an optimization, not suitable for a kata.
+3. Summary log is showing 0 order processed of 0 possible when a file writing fails.
+4. Steps: Acceptance tests, List operations, Order operations, failure recovery.